 Akiflow has strong points, but there are also clear disadvantages you need to take into account.

 The price is high.
 Especially if you pay monthly.
-For $1 per month you could also subscribe to multiple other tools.
-It’s only worth it if you really struggle with switching between apps and time-blocking is central to your workflow.
+For $ 34 per month you could also subscribe to multiple other tools.
+It’s only worth it if you really suffer from switching between apps and time-blocking is central to your workflow.

 The mobile app isn’t great yet.
 Multiple reviewers mention bugs and limited functionality on phone.
 If you work on the go a lot, that’s a problem.
 The desktop and web app are strong, but mobile lags behind.